 Substitutions

-- Ground beef: If you aren’t a fan of ground beef, feel free to use ground turkey, ground pork, or even ground lamb
+• Ground beef: If you aren’t a fan of ground beef, feel free to use ground turkey, ground pork, ground chicken, or Italian sausage.

 TIP: If you are using fresh herbs, be sure to use double the amount as you would dried herbs due to the high water content.
 They will cook down a lot.